National Paralympic Committee of Pakistan

 The National Paralympic Committee of Pakistan is the primary body in Pakistan for the promotion of sports for disabled people.
 The key focus of the committee is to organise, supervise and co-ordinate games and competitions for disabled people.

 The organisation is also the body responsible for selecting athletes to represent Pakistan at the Paralympic Games and other international athletic meets and for managing the Pakistani teams at these events.

 Dr. Tariq Mustafa is the current president of the organisation, while Imran Jamil Shami is the general secretary.

 History

-The National Paralympic Committee of Pakistan was established in December 1998 duly recognized by the Government of Pakistan as the sole body with the mandate to represent Pakistan at the International Paralympic Committee and Asian Paralympic Committee, and to oversee and manage sports for the disabled in Pakistan.
+The National Paralympic Committee of Pakistan was established in December 1998 duly recognized by the Government of Pakistan as the sole body with the mandate to represent Pakistan at the International Paralympic Committee and Asian Paralympic Committee, and to oversee and manage sports for disabled people in Pakistan.
 It is affiliated with the International Paralympic Committee (IPC), the Asian Paralympic Committee (APC), International Paralympic Sports Federations (IPSFs), International Organizations for Sports for the Disabled (IOSDs) and Regional Sports Organizations of Asia.